ChoralCloud/ChoralStorm/readme.md

  - Integrate ElasticSearch

 ### Cluster Installation
+These installation steps will get a cluster running with one instance of Kafka, Zookeeper, Storm, Cassandra, Redis
+1. Ensure you have Cassandra and Redis running (storage layer)
+1. Build docker containers `build.sh`
+1. Run docker containers `docker-compose up -d`
+1. Remote Cluster steps:
+    * Generate topology `mvn package`
+    * Submit topology to Storm `submit.sh PATH/TO/TOPOLOGY.JAR`
+1. Local Cluster steps:
+    * Compile and run with these args: `choraldatastream local`
+    * Update pom.xml `<provided.scope>provided</provided.scope>` under properties

+At this point, ChoralStorm (Zookeeper, Kafka, Storm) + Cassandra + Redis should be set up and the cluster can now consume data.

+### Local Cluster Installation
-These installation steps will get a cluster running with one instance of Kafka, Storm, Cassandra
+These installation steps will get a local cluster running with one instance of Kafka, Storm, Cassandra, Redis
 1. Ensure you have Cassandra and Redis running (storage layer)
 1. Build docker containers `build.sh`
 1. Run docker containers `docker-compose up -d`